Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 When is the Karakol Ski Season?

-The best place to get up-to-date info about the snowfall in Karakol as well as detailed forecasts and historic data is snow-forecast.com.
+The best place to get up-to-date info about the snowfall in Karakol as well as detailed forecasts and historical data, is snow-forecast.com.

 What Can I Expect Skiing in Karakol?